Semsamoon/unity-dots-perception/README.md

 To make entity a hearing receiver, there are two components required:

 - `TagHearingReceiver` - marks the entity a hearing receiver
-- `ComponentTeamFilter` - filters sources from selected teams
+- `ComponentHearingFilter` - filters sources from selected teams

 And there are two optional components: